 They should amend the charter to allow public input into decisions about all forms of water privatization by requiring a public referendum on any long-term operations or management contracts, leases, or asset sales of our water and sewer system.

-We dodged a serious threat by stopping these charter amendments, but with the Mayor’s eye on public-private partnerships, proactive measures are necessary.
+We dodged a serious threat, but with the Mayor’s eye on public-private partnerships, more proactive and comprehensive measures are necessary.

 Samantha Nelson is a summer communications intern at Food & Water Watch.